simonw/datasette-app/README.md

     # Confirm the custom datasette is on the path
     which datasette
-    # If that doesn't show the datasette.app one, hit Ctrl+D then run 'pipenv shell' again
+    # If that doesn't show the datasette-app one, hit Ctrl+D then run 'pipenv shell' again

     # Install Electron dependencies and start it running:
     npm install